UoB-COMSM0110/2024-group-4/README.md

 ## Stakeholders

-* Users of the game
+* Players of the game
 * The markers of the project

 ## User Storeies

-As a player, I want to choose different modes of the game so that I can choose the game's difficulty based on my requirements.
+As a player, I want to choose different modes of the game so that I can choose the game's difficulty based on my interests.

 As a player, I want to gain resources through some special behviours in the game, and these resources can be able to trade for different blocks, so it is bit more fun.